acquia/http-hmac-php/README.md

 [![Latest Stable Version](https://poser.pugx.org/acquia/http-hmac-php/v/stable.svg)](https://packagist.org/packages/acquia/http-hmac-php)
 [![License](https://poser.pugx.org/acquia/http-hmac-php/license.svg)](https://packagist.org/packages/acquia/http-hmac-php)

-HMAC Request Signer is a PHP library that implements the [HTTP HMAC Spec](https://github.com/acquia/http-hmac-spec) to sign and verify RESTful Web API requests.
+HMAC Request Signer is a PHP library that implements the version 1.0 of the [HTTP HMAC Spec](https://github.com/acquia/http-hmac-spec/tree/1.0) to sign and verify RESTful Web API requests.
 It integrates with popular libraries such as Symfony and Guzzle and can be used on both the server and client.